 DISCUSSION

 While the need for integrating social values with ecological information into conservation decision making has long been recognized (Manfredo 2021; others?), ours is the first attempt to do so in a spatially explicit manner that includes social dimensions and focuses on bird biodiversity in the critically important Northern Plains region of the U.S. The use of geospatial information has made it possible to engage in strategic conservation-design efforts at the landscape scale (Burger et al., 2019).
-The lack of geospatial information on social dimensions, however, has prevented exploration of how social values might inform conservation design that includes private lands.
-Combining social values and ecological information, along with projected risk of loss, can aid policy makers and conservation entities in better developing and targeting conservation or education efforts such as asking landowners to allow hunting leases on their land because social values are high.
+The lack of geospatial information on social dimensions, however, has prevented exploration of how social values might inform conservation spatial targeting and policy design that includes private lands.
+Combining social values and ecological information, along with projected risk of habitat loss, can aid policy makers and conservation entities in better developing and targeting conservation or education efforts such as asking landowners to allow hunting leases on their land because social values are high.
 An approach like this could help to scaling up private land conservation to meet recovery goals for grassland birds.

 While we combined recreation and conservation values in this analysis, it is also possible to consider them separately.
 For example, a landowner more specifically focused on exploring whether the recreation potential of their land It is also possible to customize